1927–28 Cardiff City F.C. season: August–December

 Despite his goalscoring efforts, Smith was replaced by the returning Curtis for a 2–0 defeat to West Ham United before Curtis himself was replaced by Willie Davies.
 He made his first appearance for Cardiff since 20 November 1926 in a 4–4 draw with Derby County having overcome a bout of pleurisy that had kept him sidelined and even confined to a sanatorium.
 He scored his side's third goal to give them a 3–0 lead in front of a home league fixture low crowd of 6,606, but Derby rallied and the match ended tied.
-Crowd numbers had initially remained high at the start of the season as the team's FA Cup success peaked interest, but numbers dropped as the campaign progressed with the economic downturn in the South Wales region affecting the club's supporters.
+Crowd numbers had initially remained high at the start of the season as the team's FA Cup success piqued interest, but numbers dropped as the campaign progressed with the economic downturn in the South Wales region affecting the club's supporters.
 The Football Express noted that "enthusiasts who, in previous seasons were regular visitors, but who now, on the score of the economy ... content themselves with a visit to selected games."
 Another high-scoring game followed, as Cardiff ended November with a 4–3 win over Sheffield United.

 On 3 December, Cardiff met Aston Villa at Ninian Park.
 Ferguson gave his side the lead after three minutes and, although Villa equalised soon after, he added a second midway through the first half to give Cardiff a 2–1 victory to move into third place.
 They moved up to second by defeating Sunderland 2–0 a week later despite spending a period effectively reduced to 10-men due to an injury to Keenor.
 However, this proved to be the pinnacle of their league season as a three-game losing streak through mid-December began with a 1–0 defeat to mid-table Bury at Ninian Park, their first home defeat of the season.
 The match also proved to be the final game for Willie Davies who was sold to Notts County in order to raise funds as low attendance figures continued to impact the club's finances.
 The three-game losing streak concluded with a 2–1 losses to Burnley on 24 December and league leaders Everton two days later.
 The latter match was played in driving snow as Everton dominated the tie with Dixie Dean scoring both of the opposition goals.
 Harry Wake scored for Cardiff in only his second appearance of the season and he followed this up by scoring against Everton again in the reverse fixture the following day to help his side to a 2–0 victory.
 Cardiff finished the calendar year with their fourth loss in five matches, a 2–1 defeat against Bolton.